cameronbuster/a-discord-bot/README.md

-# Discord Autism Bot
+# A Discord Bot

-This project is a Discord bot that measures the "autism level" of users based on their last X number of messages.
+This project is a Discord bot that measures the "autism level" of channels users based on their last X number of messages.
 It utilizes a free open-source LLM model from HuggingFace and the SentenceTransformers library to analyze user messages and calculate autism levels.

 ## Features

 - Measures autism levels based on user messages.
-- Calculates the average autism level of the most active 15 users in the Discord server.
 - Fetches messages from Discord channels and users.
 - Utilizes an LLM model for message analysis.

 ## Project Structure

 ```
-discord-autism-bot
+a-discord-bot
 ├── src
 │   ├── main.py          # Entry point of the Discord bot
 │   ├── bot.py           # Handles interactions with the Discord API